MASS TORTS [2026]

 The primary distinguishing factor between a mass tort and a class action lawsuit is how the plaintiffs are treated under the law.
 While both mass torts and class actions involve a group of plaintiffs filing over a common injury, plaintiffs in a mass tort lawsuit are viewed differently than in a class action suit.

-The plaintiffs in a class action lawsuit are considered be “class members” and are treated as one collective plaintiff.
+The plaintiffs in a class action lawsuit are considered to be “class members” and are treated as one collective plaintiff.
 A class representative, known as the lead plaintiff, is chosen, subject to court approval, and sues the defendant on behalf of the entire class.

 On the other hand, each plaintiff in a mass tort lawsuit is treated as an individual with their own individual lawsuit.
 Although plaintiffs in a mass tort are part of a group, they must individually establish how they were harmed by the defendant’s actions.
-And while mass torts may be consolidated for pretrial discovery purposes, they retain the individual character of their claim, and it the case does not settle, after coordination, they are remanded (sent back) to the court they were originally filed in for trial.
+And while mass torts may be

 Important Mass Torts in History